mhvk/baseband/docs/baseband/vdif/index.rst

     ...                   nthread=fr.sample_shape.nthread) as fw:
     ...     fw.write(fr.read())

 This copies everything to memory, though, and some header information is lost.
+For a full list of parameters, including header keywords, that can be passed to `~baseband.vdif.open` in stream writing mode, see the `~baseband.vdif.base.Mark4StreamWriter` API entry.

 .. _vdif_troubleshooting: